picimako/terra-support/docs/terra_wdio_tool_window.md

   and that it provides statistics about the overall project from wdio perspective.
 - **Spec node**: for each spec JS file in the project, it displays a folder node for the spec folders with the same name.
   Under the hood, it stores the references for each spec folder in the project for the name, from each `__snapshots__/reference` folders.
 - **Screenshot node**: screenshots are displayed within the spec folders.
-For each screenshot file in the project, it displays a screenshot node.
+For each screenshot file name in the project, it displays a screenshot node.
   Under the hood it keeps track of screenshots of the same name from each `__snapshots__/diff`, `__snapshots__/latest` and `__snapshots__/reference` folders, regardless of what locale and browser_viewport folders they are in.

+  It might happen that a screenshot node is display with a 0 statistics count.
+That can happen when there is no reference image for that name (the 0 count) but there is at least one diff and/or latest screenshot for it.

 ### Highlighting nodes